-The Permit Authority has stated the desired objectives, benefits and scope of the permit scheme, as referred to later in this document.
-In addition, the permit scheme incorporates changes following responses received from the consultation undertaken under Regulation 3 of the Statutory Instrument 2007 No. 3372.
+The Permit Authority has stated the desired objectives, benefits and scope of the permit scheme, as referred to later in this document,

-The Permit Authority shall demonstrate, at all times, parity between activity promoters, ensuring non-discrimination between permit applicants, as required by Regulation 4(c) of the Statutory Instrument 2007 No. 3372 as amended.: The Permit Authority shall also act as stated in this permit scheme in the spirit of the aims of the Traffic Management Act 2004.
+The Permit Authority shall demonstrate, at all times, parity between activity promoters, ensuring non-discrimination between permit applicants, as required by Regulation 4(c) of the Statutory Instrument 2007 No. 3372 as amended.
+The Permit Authority shall also act as stated in this permit scheme in the spirit of the aims of the Traffic Management Act 2004.